Canada Geese Management

 Listed below are three activities in the plan that have proven successful in managing the goose population.

 - Capture and Relocating: Another strategy used to help geese act naturally is to relocate geese at a time in their life that they can habituate to a new environment.
-Juvenile geese are captured and taken to a wildlife reservoir out of town.
-This process reduces the number of geese in town and encourages their natural instincts to migrate.
+To discourage future generations of residential geese, juveniles are captured and relocated to a state wildlife reservoir.
+The juveniles are tagged as a reference for future surveys.
+This program has been implement for the past three years.
+USDA Wildlife Services has not seen a tagged juvenile return in those last three years.
+41 juveniles were relocated in 2013.

 Details of Canada Goose Management Plan timeline:

-- Mid-March to mid-May 2013: USDA Wildlife Services and park district employees will continue to locate nests and oil eggs.
+- Mid-March to mid-May: USDA Wildlife Services and park district employees will continue to locate nests and oil eggs.
 This process started in March and will continue through May.
 Volunteers with dogs continue to haze the adults without juveniles.
+Hazing will be minimal to allow the birds to pair up and mate.
+Hazing during this time will only be on non-mating adults.

-- Mid-May to mid-June 2013: Intense hazing will be conducted by USDA Wildlife Services employees, district staff and volunteers to trigger a molt migration.
+- Mid-May to mid-June: Intense hazing will be conducted by USDA Wildlife Services employees, district staff and volunteers to trigger a molt migration.
 Studies show that geese will migrate right before they molt if they feel threatened.

-- Mid-June to mid-July 2013: When geese feathers molt and the birds are unable to fly.
+- Mid-June to mid-July: When geese feathers molt and the birds are unable to fly.
 Hazing is stopped during this time.
+During this time is when the capture and relocation will occur if deemed necessary.

 How you can help Canada Geese in our parks and community: